tmoi29/tenaciousTurtles/README.md

 Copy the API key from the confirmation screen

-Save both keys in `.secret_key.txt` in the same directory as app.py
+Save both keys in `.secrets.json` in /api, according to the format of `secrets_template.json`

 ### 3. Prepare for launch